-Transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership of permanent public records from a Victorian government agency.
+Record transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership, of permanent public records from a Victorian government agency.

 See Approved Public Record Office Storage Supplier (APROSS): Information for agencies for guidance around transferring records to secondary storage facilities.

 As a result of our Digital Archive Program of work we've had reduced capacity to take on new record transfers.
 We had hoped to be able to return to our usual level of service by early 2020, but due to the Digital Archive taking longer than expected, we now won't be able to take on new project work until the second half of 2020.

 If you have any plans for transfers this year, please take some time to think about your agency’s needs and requirements, and familiarise yourself with the relevant transfer guidance on our website.

 Then once you are ready to commence your transfer project, please contact us from August 2020.

 Why transfer records to PROV?

 There are many benefits to transferring permanent public records to PROV, including:

 - reducing agency storage costs

 - transferring the risks associated with managing and securing records to PROV